TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 &nbsp;&nbsp;&nbsp;&nbsp;The asymmetric key or public key authentication protocol is mostly used for secure client-server communications and a few modern network protocols.
 It is based on asymmetric systems, but in a reverse matter.
 The client is the one who is holding the private key and the server is the one with the private key.
-This process uses the asymmetric cipher to authenticated based on a randomly generated transferred string between the two sides.
+This process uses the asymmetric cipher to authenticate, based on a randomly generated transferred string between the two sides.
 When the client requests to authorize at the server, the server generates a pseudo-random string, encrypts the string with the public key and sends it to the client.
-If the client has the private key, he will be able ot decrypt the string and send it to the server.
+If the client has the private key, he will be able to decrypt the string and send it to the server.
 If the string matches, then the client is authorized.
 Please read more about the [asymmetric authentication process](https://www.ssh.com/academy/ssh/public-key-authentication){:target="_blank"}
 before you continue.